Frequently asked questions on Living Wills

 Your Will is one of the most important documents you will compile, and it needs to be stored in a safe and easily-accessible place so that it can be found should you pass away.

-Your bank is a safe place to store your Will for a nominal fee.
+Your bank is a safe place to store your Will at a minimum fee.
 You can keep a copy of it, but it’s important that the original is locked away in a safe or stored in the Cloud.

 Professional Estate Planning advice is a crucial aspect of managing your estate as it helps to ensure that it will be administered smoothly and efficiently.

 A professional can assist you in nominating a trusted executor, appointing heirs of your choice and even nominating guardians for your minor children in your Will.
-Professional advisors can also assist you with setting up of trusts and administering your estate so that it’s wrapped up in a swift, legally sound manner.
+Professional advisors can also assist you with setting up trusts and administering your estate so that it’s done legally.